 Some important points to remember when training and raising this dog is that, firstly, the Daisy Dog does not like to be left alone.

-So, if you’re out of the house a lot, make sure that there are other people, friends, or relatives, who can frequently visit your dog and accompany it for long periods of time.
+So, if you’re out of the house a lot, make sure that there are other people, friends, or relatives, who can frequently visit your dog and accompany it for long periods.

 Furthermore, the Daisy Dog is not a dog meant to serve the purpose of security, hence people looking for a good watchdog will not benefit from the Daisy Dog’s social and friendly nature.

-Their tolerance towards strangers entails that the Daisy Dog cannot be trusted to bark on unfamiliar faces, and will, in fact, accept them as friends.
+Their tolerance towards strangers entails that the Daisy Dog cannot be trusted to bark on unfamiliar faces, and will accept them as friends.